 About the Book

-Rilke was a genius who wrote erotic poetry, was inspired by dead girls and had a tragic love affair with Merline Klossowska, the mother of the famous artist Balthus.
+Rilke was a genius who wrote lyric poetry and had a tragic love affair with Merline Klossowska, the mother of the famous artist Balthus.

 The current Palazzo Salis dates back to 1630, when it was the home of Baptist von Salis, a member of a patrician family who had lived in the area for centuries.
 In 1701, the monumental building on the northern edge of Soglio received its present look.